threedworld-mit/tdw/Documentation/lessons/non_physics/visual_effects.md

 ![](images/fire.gif)

+*Note: The fire and smoke effects don't work on pre-M1 Apple computers.*

 ## Audio and the `VisualEffectLibrarian`

 Metadata for visual effects is stored in a [`VisualEffectLibrarian`](../../python/librarian/visual_effect_librarian.md).
 Each `VisualEffectRecord` stores the effect's name, the asset bundle URLs, and whether it includes audio.